-Churches are relational places, often described as 'a family'.
+Churches are relational places, often described as 'family'.
 Churches in the UK are also normally structured as charities.
 Whilst for the most part these two church 'personas' overlap, there are times when a church acts primarily out of friendship and slips outside of its charitable purpose.
-This paper explores when that might happen; the potential consequences if it does; and offers a practical solution as to how it could be avoided.
+This paper explores when that might happen and the potential consequences if it does.
+It offers some options for church leaders to consider while addressing these issues.

 Topics covered:

-- When might a church acting as a family not meet its requirements operating as a charity?
+- When might church as family not overlap church as charity?

 Sharpen